Cash and Carry (game show)

 Cash and Carry is an American television game show hosted by Dennis James that ran on the then-both affiliates of the DuMont Television Network from June 20, 1946, to July 1, 1947.
 This made it not only the sole program aired on Thursday nights by the network (although it moved to Tuesday nights in April), but also the first "network" television game show (all previous television games and quizzes were aired on only one station).

+A July 6, 1947 newspaper TV listing showed the show was broadcast on WABD on Tuesdays at 7:30 p.m., immediately following DuMont's popular Small Fry Club.

 This series was sponsored by Libby's Foods, and produced by Art Stark, later producer of The Tonight Show Starring Johnny Carson from 1962 to 1969.
-The show was set in a supermarket, with contestants taking cans, which had questions for them to answer, off the shelves.
+The show was set in a grocery store, with contestants taking cans, which had questions for them to answer, off the shelves.

 Format

 In his book, The Forgotten Network: DuMont and the Birth of American Television, David Weinstein described Cash and Carry as an "early television adaptation of Truth or Consequences".
 James asked contestants questions attached to cans of the sponsor's products, with correct answers worth $5, $10, or $15.
 Other tasks were stunts, such as a husband and wife having to work together for a common goal (such as the wife, blindfolded, having to feed her husband).

 Home viewers could call in during the show to guess what was hidden under a barrel.